-Can Neck Posture Exercises Help Fix Forward Head Posture?
+Can Neck Posture Exercises Help?

 They do work, and they will have you feeling better than ever in no time.
-Most people don’t train their necks - even serious athletes are unaware of the importance of a strong, stable neck.
+Most people don’t train their neck - even many serious athletes are unaware of the importance of a strong, stable neck.

 Neck exercises are perfectly safe when performed with the right technique and a safe load, so ease your way into these.
-If you’re dealing with forward head condition right now, you’re going to have a pretty limited range of motion to start with, so you’ll need to build it up over time.
+If you’re dealing with forward head condition right now, you’re going to have pretty limited range of motion to start with, so you’ll need to build it up over time.

 What Equipment Do I Need To Perform Neck Posture Exercises?

 A lot of people can get by without any equipment - at least at first.
 As you get better at performing these movements, you’ll need to introduce new stimuli to keep improving.

 These are both great options - it just comes down to your budget, and how serious you want to take your neck training.
 If you’re an athlete, we’d urge you to go with the latter.

 This exercise is super simple, and can help you regain control over your posture quickly.
 For the starting position, keep your head neutral, and then think about creating a double chin.

 This is the most important neck posture exercise, as you are going to be training your muscles to stay packed and hold your neck in place.

 Put on your Iron Neck device or neck harness.
 For bonus points, you can put a trigger point on your traps (either a lacrosse ball against a wall, or using a theracane).

-By adding the trigger point element, you will further increase range of motion, as you’re clearing up tension in the traps which could limit ROM and cause shoulder pain or neck pain.
+By adding the trigger point element, you will further increase range of motion, as you’re clearing up tension in the traps which could limit ROM and cause pain.

 This movement is a bit more advanced.
 Start by attaching your harness and packing your neck.
 From there, think about moving your head slowly and controlling it to draw a square.